abamakbar07/studio/README.md

 ## Important Notes

 *   **Password Security:** Passwords are now hashed using `bcryptjs`.
-*   **Session Management:** The current session management uses basic HTTP-only cookies.
-For production, consider a more robust solution like `next-auth`.
+*   **Session Management:** The current session management uses HTTP-only cookies set by API routes.
+For enhanced security and features, consider `next-auth` for future development.
-*   **Firebase Security Rules:** Ensure your Firestore database has appropriate security rules configured to protect user data and control access.
+*   **Firebase Security Rules:** Ensure your Firestore database has appropriate security rules configured to protect user data and control access based on roles and data ownership.

 ## Copyright & License